coreydutton/Broadband_In_KY/README.md

 2. (Optional) Create a virtual environment.
 3. Install requirements

-*Code Louisville Requirements*
+*Code Louisville Requirements Met*
 1. Read in data from csv.
 2. Manipulate and clean data using built-in pandas or numpy functions.
 3. Analyze data using at least 5 pandas calculations.
 4. Visualize data with matplotlib or seaborn.
-5. Interpret data.
+5. Markdown interpretations in Jupyter Notebook.

 *Acknowledgements*